 - The “Song of Moses”: “Then Moses spoke in the hearing of all the assembly of Israel the words of this song, until they were complete…” (Deut.
 31:30, cf. 31:32–32:52).

 Of course, none of this proves that Moses authored Genesis.
-However, all such longstanding Jewish and Christian tradition, as well as internal biblical evidence, lends support to this hypothesis.
+However, abundant Jewish and Christian tradition, as well as internal biblical evidence, lends clear support to the Moses hypothesis.

 The late professor of Old Testament and Semitic languages Gleason L. Archer (2007, 94–97) cited indirect grounds for affirming the Mosaic authorship of the Pentateuch.
 Archer pointed to several lines of evidence: